- Estonian logistics SaaS startup Waybiller raises EUR 500K in Seed Round.

 How Thorgate Came Up with Waybiller

 Thorgate’s co-founders Ivar Merilo and Raido Pikkar started Waybiller in 2019.
-Their vast experience of cooperation with logistics, manufacturing & forestry companies led them to the realization of how necessary e-waybills are.
+Their vast experience of cooperation with logistics (with the use of haulage accessories like the mounting equipment and ratchet straps available), manufacturing & forestry companies led them to the realization of how necessary e-waybills are.
 Interestingly, it isn’t their first e-waybills solution.
 Previously, Thorgate developed Metsaladu for Artiston and Vaheladu for Eesti Puidumüügikeskus.
 Both Metsaladu and Vaheladu are integrated with the Estonian e-waybill information system (ELVIS).
 Today, almost all forest owners and timber traders in Estonia use this software.

 However, these existing solutions are specifically tailored for the timber industry, and there is an expressed need for a more universal solution.
 ‘We have tried Vaheladu and Elvis, but these are mainly built around logging and timber transport.
 As that is not exactly our field, we want to use something a little more universal,’ shares Joosep Aloel, logistics manager at PK Oliver, an Estonian wood recycling company.

 Thorgate’s marketing and growth manager Amna Ahsan tells ITKeyMedia that Ivar Merilo has been an E-waybill evangelist in Estonia since 2013 and is the product owner of the mentioned Metsaladu and Vaheladu, among others.
 As for Raido Pikkar, he is known for having mentored multiple startups funded by Thorgate Ventures.